 - ULAs should expect to spend 1‑2 hours per week, individually or as a group, with the instructor of record in the course in which they assist.

 - An undergraduate may only serve as a ULA for one course per term.
-ULA appointments are set at 7.5 to 10 hours per week.
+ULAs work an average of 7.5 hours per week and are paid a stipend that reflects that time commitment.
 These hours include the weekly meeting with the instructor and include, where appropriate, attending the class.

 [See Use of Undergraduates to Support Instruction for descriptions of other student course support roles (Teaching Fellow, Course‑Based Peer Tutor, Grader).]
 See also the chart for Comparison of Student Course Support Roles.